BiancaTaisePommerening/Bike_Sharing/README.md

 # Design Solution

-- Import data into Tableau.
+- Import data into Tableau;
-- Create and style worksheets, dashboards, and stories in Tableau.
+- Create and style worksheets, dashboards, and stories using Tableau;
-- Use Tableau worksheets to display data in a professional way.
+- Use Tableau worksheets to display data;
 - Portray data accurately using Tableau dashboards.